 Most teams hand-wire a brittle API or tool for every question an agent might ask.
 GraphJin gives agents one governed graph to explore instead - every database, file, API, and your own source code, joined in a single GraphQL query that's simpler than SQL.

 Explore within bounds - one config controls what every agent can discover, query, run, change, and never touch.
+Or skip the wiring - a built-in agent turns one instruction into an evidence-backed answer.

 01Auto-learnschema + sources